shawnspitzel/winsynth/README.md

 ## Some things I'd like to add:

 - Remove ImGui dependency, using only DirectX
-- Attempt full lock-free threading
+- Lock-free threading on hot-paths
 - ADSR envelope generator
 - Improved maximum polyphony (more sophisticated algorithm)
 - Additional waveforms (saw, triangle, noise)